 Super Midsize Jets are categorised as such thanks to their ability to accommodate between 8 and 10 passengers and make uninterrupted flights of up to 6 and half hours in duration.
 LunaJets team of Private Aviation Advisors is at your service to provide you with an aircraft from any category, whatever the size of your group or the length of your flight may be.

 What TAF means?

-A Terminal Area Forecast, or TAF, is a means of relaying weather conditions, in particular those which impact on aviation.
+A Terminal Area Forecast, or TAF, is a means of relaying weather condition, in particular those which impact on aviation.
 This forecast covers the surrounding 5 mile area of an airport runway complex and is updated every six hours.
 TAFs use similar coding to METAR reports but there are fewer TAF locations due to the fact that they are provided by individuals on the ground instead of airports or weather observation centres.

 What is a Tail Number?

 This is an aircraft's registration number.
-Each country has an identifying letter or group of letters at the beginning of the tail number, eg. N for the USA, G for United Kingdom, F for France and HB for Switzerland.
+Each country has an identifying letter or group of letters at the beginning of the tail number, eg. N for the USA, G for the United Kingdom, F for France and HB for Switzerland.

 What means taxi time?

 Taxi time is the period that an aircraft spends moving on the ground, that's to say the amount of time between an aircraft moving off from its stationary parking position and its time of takeoff.
 Unlike many operators and other brokers, LunaJets never makes you pay for taxi time as it is entirely out of your control.

 Four forces act on an aircraft during straight-and-level unaccelerated flight; thrust, lift, weight and drag.
 Thrust is the force which propels an aircraft through the air, countering the effect of drag and working in the opposite direction.
 Thrust is a mechanical force that is generated by the engines of an aircraft and the greater the disparity between thrust and drag, the faster an aircraft will accelerate.